 Reading, web, museums, libraries, site visits...then more reading.

 I use mostly the standard secondary sources and those first-hand accounts I can find in print.
 Increasinly there is wonderful material online - diaries, articles, biographies etc.

-I’ve visited most of the locations mentioned in the books and I’ve been lucky enough to handle documents written in the hand of Wellington, Fletcher, Beresford, Burgoyne etc. – but I leave the detailed research to real historians.
+I’ve visited most of the locations mentioned in the Ties of Blood books and I’ve been lucky enough to handle documents written in the hand of Wellington, Fletcher, Beresford, Burgoyne etc. – but I leave the detailed research to real historians.
 There is more than enough available in print to satisfy the eager novelist.

 How do you do the actual writing?

 The research (from books) I do by making hand-written notes on paper - got lots of busy files!
 The actual writing is done on the pc.
 The process takes about two years and each book is revised at least twenty times.